Neural Bregman Divergences for Distance Learning: Other related work

-\Citet{pitis2020inductive} approach asymmetric distance learning by fitting a norm $N$ with modified neural networks which satisfy norm properties and using the induced distance metric $N(x-y)$.
-They introduce two versions that we include as baselines: one (Deepnorm) parametrizes $N$ with a modified ICNN that satisfies properties such as non-negativity and subadditivity.
-The second (Widenorm) computes a nonlinear transformation of a set of Mahalanobis norms.
+Recently \citet{pitis2020inductive} approached asymmetric distance learning by fitting a norm $N$ with modified neural networks which satisfy norm properties and using the induced distance metric $N(x-y)$.
+They introduce two versions that we include as baselines: one (\textit{Deepnorm}) parametrizes $N$ with a modified ICNN that satisfies properties such as non-negativity and subadditivity.
+The second (\textit{Widenorm}) computes a nonlinear transformation of a set of Mahalanobis norms.
 By construction, these metrics allow for asymmetry but still satisfy the triangle inequality.
 On the other hand, the Bregman divergence does not necessarily obey the triangle inequality.
-This is appealing for many situations, like image recognition where the triangle inequality may be too restrictive.
-As \citet{pitis2020inductive} discuss, imposing the triangle inequality on other applications, such as language processing, is not obvious and needs further study.
+This is appealing for situations where the triangle inequality may be too restrictive.

-We note that prior works are also computationally expensive, with Deepnorm requiring an $O(n^2)$ loop to compute pairwise distances, and Deep-div requiring a further $O(k)$ loop over max-affine components.
-In contrast, our approach can be vectorized as operations over tensors, resulting in the same computational complexity as the Euclidean distance.
-We discuss this further in \cref{sec:discussion}.

-\textbf{Information Retrieval and Bregman Divergences:} As part of our goal in developing learnable Bregman divergences, we note that there is a long history of Bregman measures for information retrieval.
-Early work by Clayton showed that Bregman divergences have properties similar to the triangle inequality that allow for performing database searches in sub-linear time~\cite{Cayton:2008:FNN:1390156.1390171,Cayton:2009:EBR:2984093.2984121}.
-Since then a number of works have explored improving nearest-neighbor retrieval speed under divergences so that more domain-specific asymmetric measures like KL-divergence or Itakura–Saito.
-This includes methods for accelerating exact neighbor retrieval~\cite{Nielsen2009,Song2020b,10.1145/2746539.2746595,Zhang:2009:SSB:1687627.1687630} and faster approximate retrieval~\cite{10.1145/2261250.2261255,Naidan2012,Mu2010NonMetricLH}.
-Our hope is that in future work these carefully chosen divergences may be instead learned from the data, in the same manner that differentiable learning has improved image, speed, and signal classification in recent years.
+The notion of composing a transformation of an underlying space with a Bregman divergence was proposed in \citet{nielsen2009dual}, which investigated their mathematical properties in Voronoi diagrams.
+These were termed \textit{representational Bregman divergences}.